schilkp/VacTool/README.md

 after the solenoid closes again determined by the potentiometer position.
 When continously placing parts this should allow for a smoother workflow.

-# Status
-Controller tested and working.
-Waiting on parts for full setup.

 # Inspiration
 Steve Gardner's (aka SDG Electronics) Vaccum Pick and Place Tool: